matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 278) PAAS (Platform AS A Service)?
 Answer: Use a platform provided by cloud.
 Cloud Provider is responsible for: OS (including upgrades and patches).
 App Runtime.
 Auto Scaling, Availability and Load Balancing.
 You are responsible for: Configuration (of Application Service).
 Application code (if needed).
-Varieties: CAAS (Container AS A Service): Containers instead of Apps.
+Varieties: CAAS (Container as a Service): Containers instead of Apps.
 FAAS (Function as a Service): Functions instead of Apps.
 Databases-Relational and NoSQL (RDS, Cloud SQL), Queues, AI, ML, Operations.